Care & Compassion Ministry

 Reading in both Old and New Testament, there are many verses describing God’s heart for the widow, the orphan, the hungry and the broken.
 He hung out with those on the fringes of society.
 We are called to follow in His footsteps.
 In addition to seeking to cultivate compassion in our everyday lifestyle, here are some ways we incorporate compassion into our church family experience.

-Currently, we have chosen to come alongside Hope Gospel Mission’s Renewed Hope program with ongoing volunteer support.
+Currently, we have chosen to come alongside Hope Gospel Mission’s Renewed Hope program with more focused ongoing volunteer support.
 Those who are homeless or in need can apply to this Christian-based, comprehensive 15 month recovery program.
 Some of the areas addressed are addiction recovery, improved mental health, spiritual and character development, communication & job skills and financial management.
 Those who persevere through all three phases are working successfully at a job and have strong support networks, including a home church and mentor by the time they graduate.

 Hospital visitation / Companionship: Life groups are the first line of resource for those going through tough times within our church family, but for those not in a life group or unable to attend church regularly, we have a team of caring individuals to provide personal contact.